 **Applications for the Victim Services Unit are not currently being accepted.
 Please click on this link to take you directly to the job posting **

 The Halton Regional Police Service Victim Services Unit is comprised of trained volunteers who provide emotional support and community referrals to victims of crime and tragedy throughout Halton Region.

 Victim Services Crisis Response Team volunteers are equipped to respond to crisis situations and are available 24 hours-a-day, seven days-a-week when requested by a Halton Regional Police Service officer.

-A Victim Services Unit office is located in each of the Service's four Divisions and out of Headquarters.
+A Victim Services Unit office is located in each of the Service's four Divisions.

 When called upon, Halton Regional Police Service Victim Services Unit volunteers report to incident scenes, hospitals or where required and provide immediate crisis assistance to serious incidents involving a broad spectrum of physical/psychological trauma, including: